Can Las Vegas Hotels Really Withstand Earthquakes: Top Tips for Quakes

 A few days out of business would be a considerable loss for casinos and businesses, so they make sure their buildings exceed code to stay strong in any situation.
 Keep that in mind if you’re worried about finding a safe hotel to stay in!

-Check out Clark County’s Building Codes here where you will find more information on codes designated for earthquakes, hurricanes, and other emergency situations.
-Additionally, you will find some designated emergency preparedness shelters.
+Check out Clark County’s Building Codes here, where you will find more information on codes designated for earthquakes, hurricanes, and other emergency situations.
+Additionally, you will find some designated emergency preparedness shelters and other information here.

 Are All Buildings in Las Vegas Safe During Earthquakes?